technoon-org/technoon.org/ainoon/lesson_3/tutorial.md

 The goal of this tutorial is to **make your own agent to come up with movie-themed dessert ideas for a restaurant.**

+We'll use Zapier, a website for automating workflows, which makes it easy to build AI agents.

 ## Set up a table to store the ideas